DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-04-25-how-to-market-an-indie-game-with-no-budget.md

 Think about it like this.
 With millions of games available online, why would people want to spend time and potentially money on yours?
 For this, you have to know what audience you cater to, and the more specific the better.
 Everything else then follows from this.

-I recommend using this classic segmentation method (using market data):
+I recommend using this <a class="post-link" href="https://www.investopedia.com/terms/m/marketsegmentation.asp" target="_blank">classic segmentation method</a> (using market data):

 - Demographic (e.g. age, gender, income)
 - Geographic (e.g. location, rural / urban / suburban)